jessica-mitchell/nest-simulator/doc/contribute/template_pullrequest.rst

 Template for pull requests
 ==============================

+Before creating a pull request, please check the current `list <https://github.com/nest/nest-simulator/pulls>`_ on GitHub as you might find out that you don't need to create one.

 **Detailed title including issue number**

-[Title should clearly state the topic of the pull request and include the issue number that your change relates to.]
+[Title should clearly state the topic of the pull request and include the issue number (if applicable)that your change relates to.]

-Pull requests are sometimes not associated with an issue, and in this case  . . .

 **Description of change**

 [Details to which files will be changed and why.
 We must be able to understand what the code will be doing from the description here]